 Social entrepreneurs Kaitlin & Aaron Tait share confronting stories about how their best intentions to change things in Africa nearly ended very badly; and how the experiences ended up changing them.
 They talk about the power that comes with living deliberately – and the consequences, learning opportunities and challenging moments that come with trusting your gut.

 Aaron and Kaitlin were born in Auckland and San Francisco respectively.
-In 2001, as eighteen year olds Kaitlin went to Santa Clara University in Silicon Valley, and Aaron went to war, serving as a young military officer in Iraq.
+In 2001, as eighteen-year-old Kaitlin went to Santa Clara University in Silicon Valley, and Aaron went to war, serving as a young military officer in Iraq.

 At 21 Aaron was running a nightclub in Spain, and one night Kaitlin decided to party at that nightclub and they met.